Delegasi-Tech/delreact-agent/docs/WHAT-IS-AI-AGENT.md

 ### Why We Build This

-> **tldr;** DelReact is built for real-world agentic systems, extensible, and ready for complex workflows out of the box.
+> **tl;dr:** DelReact is built for real-world agentic systems, extensible, and ready for complex workflows out of the box.

 DelReact was built to address the real-world needs of developers and organizations who want to move beyond simple, single-step LLM calls and build production-grade agentic systems.
 While the classic ReAct pattern is powerful, it lacks modularity, extensibility, and orchestration for complex workflows.